labordynamicsinstitute/ldilab-manual/34-openicpsr-preparing.md

 ```

 ```
-Details in the full report, which you will receive via ScholarOne in a few business days.
+Details in the full report, which the manuscript's corresponding author will receive via ScholarOne in a few business days.
 Please provide your response to the items listed above via the openICPSR Project Communication log, specifying AEAREP-xxx.
 Other items in the report may need to be addressed via ScholarOne.